AbeerIbrahimF/T1000-Final-Project/README.md

 ### How to use

-1. Go to the sign up page create your acount
+1. Go to the sign up page to create your account
-2. Log in, you can click on skip to continue as a guest
+2. Log in, or you can click on skip to continue as a guest
-3. Now you browse other users posts from the main page or through tags from tag page
+3. Now you can browse other users posts from the main page or through tags from tag page
 4. To add a new post you need to log in first then click on the + button
-5. to know more about any user you can click on their name or icon
+5. To know more about any user you can click on their name or icon